rqlite/rqlite.io/content/en/docs/Guides/data-integrity/_index.md

 This division of responsibility matches SQLite's own design.
 SQLite's [atomic commit documentation](https://www.sqlite.org/atomiccommit.html) states that _SQLite assumes the detection and correction of bit errors — from cosmic rays, thermal noise, device driver bugs, or other causes — is the responsibility of the underlying hardware and operating system._ rqlite inherits that assumption and names it here so operators can make informed choices.

-The checks rqlite does perform — CRCs on log reads, CRCs at startup, snapshot CRCs end-to-end, and `PRAGMA integrity_check` after reap — add negligible runtime cost over the lifetime of a node.
+The checks rqlite does perform — CRCs at startup, snapshot CRCs end-to-end, and `PRAGMA integrity_check` after reap — add negligible runtime cost over the lifetime of a node.
 Continuous on-disk scrubbing is the expensive piece, and it is the piece best handled by the storage layer.

 For continuous protection, deploy rqlite on a file system that performs its own checksumming and periodic scrubbing.
 [ZFS](https://en.wikipedia.org/wiki/ZFS) and [Btrfs](https://en.wikipedia.org/wiki/Btrfs), for example, do this natively.
 Most cloud block storage — AWS EBS, GCP Persistent Disk, Azure Managed Disk — handles this at the storage layer.